Orlando Arcia Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks 29th in MLB.
+- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in the league.

-- The Rockies have the 28th-ranked team ERA across all league pitching staffs (5.13).
+- The Rockies have a 5.18 team ERA that ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to rank 24th in baseball in home runs surrendered (90 total, 1.3 per game).
+- Rockies pitchers combine to give up 91 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- His most recent appearance was on Saturday against the San Diego Padres, when the lefty threw five innings, surrendering one earned run while allowing six hits.
+- In his most recent time out on Sunday against the San Diego Padres, the right-hander tossed five innings, allowing two earned runs while surrendering six hits.

+- In 15 games this season, the 30-year-old has a 10.80 ERA and 10.8 strikeouts per nine innings, while allowing a batting average of .362 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.